Code-Inside/Blog/_posts/2016-03-06-parsing-xml-schemas-in-dotnet.md

 ---
 layout: post
 title: "Parsing XML Schemas in .NET"
-description: "XML can be very verbose and seems to be old-fashioned, but the good part around XML is, that there is a hugh pile of standardized mechanics around it.
+description: "XML can be very verbose and seems to be old-fashioned, but the good part around XML is, that there is a huge pile of standardized mechanics around it.
 In this blogpost I will show you how to parse an XSD from code."
 date: 2016-03-06 08:15
 author: Robert Muehsig
 tags: [XML, .NET, XSD]